antbre/doublePendulumJaxRL/README.md

   in `double_pendulum_jaxrl/train.py`) to fully stabilise inverted.
-- The reward is an LQR-style shaping (see the formula in `EnvParams`): a dense `w_height` swing-up driver, a quadratic `w_upright` upright reward, a quadratic `w_ctrl` actuation penalty, a `w_swing` bonus above horizontal, a sharp `w_bonus` attractor at the target, and a `w_vel` joint-velocity penalty gated to activate only near the target.
-Weights are kept O(0.1-1) on purpose — rejax normalises observations and advantages but *not* rewards, so an oversized reward makes the critic targets unfittable and training stalls.
+- The reward is an LQR-style shaping (see the formula in `EnvParams`): a dense `w_height` swing-up driver, a quadratic `w_upright` upright reward, a quadratic `w_ctrl` actuation penalty, a `w_swing` bonus above horizontal, a sharp `w_bonus` attractor at the target, a `w_vel` joint-velocity penalty gated to activate only near the target, and a `w_smooth` control-smoothness penalty on `|a - a_prev|^2` that suppresses actuator chatter.
+Weights are kept O(0.1–1) on purpose — rejax normalises observations and advantages but *not* rewards, so an oversized reward makes the critic targets unfittable and training stalls.
+- `max_torque` (per joint) defaults to `10.0`: still well below the ~20–30 N·m of gravity torque
+  (so the swing-up requires energy pumping), but large enough that the swing-up is *discoverable* — `5.0` was too weak and training stalled at the bottom.
+- Training uses reference-state initialization: a fraction of episodes (`p_start_top`) start near the upright target so the agent gets direct practice catching/balancing; evaluation always starts from the bottom, so the reported return is an honest swing-up-from-hanging measure.
 - Reward weights and physical parameters live in `EnvParams` (`config.py`) and can be tuned without touching the dynamics.